josephbertino/interactive_form/README.md

  * If the name field only contains whitespace
 * Email
  * If the email field is empty
- * If the email field does not have a properly formatted address
+ * If the email address is not properly formatted